Best Steelers Betting Lines 2022

-Pittsburgh made some improvements along its offensive line to get Najee Harris some help, plus have a young group of receivers in Diontae Johnson, Chase Claypool, Pickens, and Austin.
+Pittsburgh made some improvements along its offensive line to get Najee Harris some help.
+The team also has a young group of receivers in Diontae Johnson, Chase Claypool, Pickens, and Austin.
 Second-year tight end Pat Freiermuth adds another good weapon to the mix after a solid rookie campaign.

-It’s a solid unit and one that should be able to help the team go at least .500 this season.
-This bet is the safest pick yet if you’re looking to put some money down on the Steelers.
+It’s a good unit, and one that should be able to help the team go at least .500 this season.
+This bet is the safest yet if you’re looking to put some money down on the Steelers.

 Steelers Prop Bets 2022

 T.J.
-Watt to Win Defensive Player Of The Year (+700) at DraftKings
+Watt to Win Defensive Player of the Year (+700) at DraftKings Sportsbook

 Watt is still very much in the prime of his career and is rightfully one of the top favorites for the award.
 He’s going to be a menace once again for the Steelers and will be gunning for that sack record again.